Feast of the Chair of St. Peter, apostle

 (I Peter 5:1-4; Matthew 16:13-19)

-The passage underscores the pope’s and, indeed, all priests’ need of humility.
-It expressly says that they are not to lord it over the faithful.
-That kind of behavior would give counter-testimony to Christ who humbled himself to the point of undergoing unjust execution.
+The reading from the First Letter of Peter today underscores the pope’s and, indeed, all priests’ need of humility.
+It expressly says that they are not to lord it over the faithful as this would give counter-testimony to Christ who humbled himself to the point of undergoing unjust execution.
 Nor are they to seek favors for their work as this would undermine their credibility.
-On the positive side, they are to eagerly look after and encourage the faithful.
-After all, only joyful care-giving will capture hearts for Christ.
-Especially the Vicar of Christ, for whom there is no retirement plan, will necessarily wear himself out with such responsibilities.
+More positively, they are to look after and encourage the faithful with eagerness.
+After all, only joyful care will win the hearts of more and more people to Christ.
+Especially the Vicar of Christ, for whom there is no retirement plan, will necessarily wear himself out under such responsibilities.
+His consolation, of course, is eternal glory upon the Lord’s return.